13 Startup Metrics to Keep a Pulse on Your Business

 But not all leads are created equal!

-Marketing qualified leads (MQL) are highly-qualified leads that have performed a key action which makes them ready to move down the next stage of your sales funnel.
+Marketing qualified leads (MQL) are highly-qualified leads that have performed a key action that makes them ready to move down the next stage of your sales funnel.
 This could be engaging with a certain percentage of emails, performing a key action in their free trial, or downloading a specific free resource.

 In the next stage, leads are passed on to your sales team and considered sales qualified leads (SQL).
 This means they are considered a potential customer.
 These leads are ready for the final buying stage.